SebasSaenz/coding_club/data_wrangling.md

 - <a href="#pivot-the-data-and-add-taxonomy-information"
   id="toc-pivot-the-data-and-add-taxonomy-information">Pivot the data and add taxonomy information</a>
+- <a href="#replace-taxon-names" id="toc-replace-taxon-names">Replace
+  taxon names</a>
+- <a href="#calculate-relative-abundance"
+  id="toc-calculate-relative-abundance">Calculate relative abundance</a>
+- <a href="#add-metadata-and-calculate-mean-relative-abundance-per-group"
+  id="toc-add-metadata-and-calculate-mean-relative-abundance-per-group">Add
+  metadata and calculate mean relative abundance per group</a>
 - <a href="#create-a-bar-plot" id="toc-create-a-bar-plot">Create a bar
   plot</a>
+- <a
+  href="#create-a-factor-with-the-data-correct-x-axis-and-pimp-your-plot"
+  id="toc-create-a-factor-with-the-data-correct-x-axis-and-pimp-your-plot">Create
+  a factor with the data (correct x-axis) and PIMP your plot</a>
 - <a href="#select-colors-for-bar-plot"
   id="toc-select-colors-for-bar-plot">Select colors for bar plot</a>